igemuoftATG/wiki2016/src/markdown/Software.md

 The captured image would be drawn on an HTML Canvas, giving us the ability to retrieve and analyze pixel information.
 However, in order to conduct the first step of the analysis, we were required to split up the image of multiple wells into sections of single wells that could be used for analysis.
 We generated an algorithm for retrieving image data for every well and comparing it to image data for the control well (row 1, column 1) through implementation of Sobel operators for edge detection (via location of neighbouring pixels with high contrast) (Gonzalez and Woods, 1992).
 Our method is applied to the control well in order to find the values representing the x-min, x-max, y-min and y-max of the well’s circular circumference, after which the radius of the control well in the image is calculated.
 As all wells are expected to have the same size, the radius of the control well is used as a reference for all other wells.
 This method is particularly effective in combination with the paper-based biosensor utilized by our Wet Lab, as the black background of the sensor contrasts sharply with the yellow/purple wells.
 Our code for the edge detection algorithm can be viewed in Appendix I below.

-The next stage of the pixel retrieval involves image cropping using the OpenCV GrabCut algorithm, based on the ratio of rows and columns and reduction of the total image into single-well divisions.
+The next stage of the pixel retrieval involves image cropping based on the ratio of rows and columns and reduction of the total image into single-well divisions.
 To ensure that the process of division is executed correctly, we have advised the user to align the edges of the photo with the edges of the biosensor or well plate.

 The edge detection method will be used once again on the single-well divisions in order to find the value corresponding to the x-min edge.
 At this point, given the well radius, the exact pixel-level locations of the remaining any of the remaining wells can be determined.
 In the next step, we submit the colour values determined within each circular well to our analysis algorithm.
 In order to ensure that no overlap occurred between the black background of the biosensor and the approximated well location, thereby heightening the difference in colour values, we also downsized the circumference of the wells by a small margin.